Office Frequently Asked Questions

 Office programs: The latest versions of Word, Excel,

 Use: For home use on one PC

 Office 365 Home

 Office programs: Word, Excel, PowerPoint, and Outlook,

-Use: Install on up to five PCs and Macs and up to five mobile devices, one household
+Use: Install on up to five PCs or Macs, and up to five tablets, one household

 Buy: Annual or monthly subscription, automatic upgrade